-During the 2021 PY the City will allocate a portion of CDBG funds under the Public Service Category to organizations that provide emergency shelter and transitional housing services to the homeless.
+During the 2022 PY the City will allocate a portion of CDBG funds under the Public Service Category to organizations that provide emergency shelter and transitional housing services to the homeless.
 The City will provide CDBG funding to the SYHC who is acting as the lead agency for all six (6) non-profit agencies to address the needs and provide services to the homeless population.
 Funding for two of the service providers are for the Sutter County Homeless Shelter for day-to-day operational services and to Hands of Hope for that provides showers, laundry facilities, clothes closet, computer access as well as referral and advocacy services.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again will be assisted during the 2021 PY are: 1) Bridges to Housing - provides financial assistance to homeless or at-risk individuals who are in need of deposit and rental assistance.
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again

+The City will provide CDBG funding for several organizations that serve the homeless, including families with children and veterans.
+In conjunction with the SYHC, organizations that will be assisted during the 2022 PY are: 1) Bridges to Housing - provides financial assistance to homeless or at-risk individuals who are in need of deposit and rental assistance.
 They will also provide assistance to help pay for past due rent and utilities as well as referrals, case management and on-going support to ensure they do not become homeless again.
-2) Central Valley Homeless Veterans Assistance Program provides financial assistance to low-income veterans in order to obtain emergency, transitional and permanent housing, as well as helping at-risk veterans maintain their permanent housing stability.
+2) Central Valley Homeless Veterans Assistance Program - provides financial assistance to low-income veterans in order to obtain emergency, transitional and permanent housing, as well as helping at-risk veterans maintain their permanent housing stability.
 This agency also provides financial assistance to extremely low-moderate income veterans for utility payments, if no other options are available, to help maintain the veteran's housing in a habitable condition.
 3) Hands of Hope - assists with the operation of the Coordinated Entry System (CES) that allows fair and equal access to housing and supportive services.
 4) The Salvation Army - provides rental assistance and supportive services to homeless individuals and households in the community.
-This program provides financial assistance in the following ways: application fees, moving expenses, monthly rental assistance, utility assistance, rental deposits, and storage fees.
+This program provides financial assistance, rental deposits, and storage fees.
 5) Regional Emergency Shelter Team (REST) - provides seasonal emergency shelter to individuals and families experiencing homelessness in Yuba City; the Emergency Winter Shelter operates each year from late November to early April.
 This program provides shelter, meals, case management, and other supportive services.
-6) Sutter County Better Way Shelter - provides year-round emergency shelter services to single males and females ages 18+ experiencing homelessness.
-This 40-bed shelter also provides supportive services such as job search, document recovery, establishing with a primary care doctor, case management, and posthousing support of up to 3 months.